Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Operators in FQT

-From the previous, it is natural to expect that the correspondence between ordinary and modular representations of two Lie algebras over $R$ and $F_p$, respectively, can be obtained if the structure constants of the Lie algebra over $F_p$ - $c_{kl}^j$, and the structure constants of the Lie algebra over $R$ - ${\tilde c}_{kl}^j$, are such that $f(c_{kl}^j)={\tilde c}_{kl}^j$ (the Chevalley basis \cite{Chev}), and all the $c_{kl}^j$ belong to $U_0$.
+From the previous, it is natural to expect that the correspondence between ordinary and modular representations of two Lie algebras over $R$ and $F_p$, respectively, can be obtained if the structure constants of the Lie algebra over $F_p$ - $c_{kl}^j$, and the structure constants of the Lie algebra over $R$ - ${\tilde c}_{kl}^j$, are such that $f(c_{kl}^j)={\tilde c}_{kl}^j$ (the Chevalley basis \cite{Chev}), and all the $c_{kl}^j$ belong to $U(g(p))$.
 In Refs. \cite{lev4,lev3,levsusy} modular analogs of IRs of su(2), sp(2), so(2,3), so(1,4) algebras and the osp(1,4) superalgebra have been considered.
 Also modular representations describing strings have been briefly mentioned.
 In all these cases the quantities ${\tilde c}_{kl}^j$ take only the values $0,\pm 1,\pm 2$ and the above correspondence does take place.

-It is obvious that since all physical quantities in GFQT are discrete, this theory cannot involve any dimensionful quantities and any operators having the continuous spectrum.
-We have seen in the preceding chapter than the so(1,4) invariant theory is dimensionless and it is possible to choose a basis such that all the operators have only discrete spectrum.
-For this reason one might expect that this theory is a natural candidate for its generalization to GFQT.
-In what follows, we consider a generalization of dS invariant theory to GFQT.
-This means that symmetry is defined by the commutation relations (\ref{newCR}) which are now considered not in standard Hilbert spaces but in spaces over $F_{p^2}$.
-We will see in this chapter that there exists a correspondence in the above sense between modular IRs of the finite field analog of the so(1,4) algebra and IRs of the standard so(1,4) algebra.
-At the same time, there is no natural generalization of the Poincare invariant theory to GFQT.
+It is obvious that since all physical quantities in FQT are discrete, this theory cannot involve any dimensionful quantities and any operators having the continuous spectrum.
+We have seen in the preceding chapters than the so(1,4) invariant theory is dimensionless and it is possible to choose a basis such that all the operators have only discrete spectrum.
+As shown in Chap. \ref{AdS}, the same is true for the so(2,3) invariant theories.
+For this reason one might expect that those theories are natural candidates for their generalization to FQT.
+This means that symmetry is defined by the commutation relations (\ref{newCR}) which are now considered not in standard Hilbert spaces but in spaces over $R_{p^2}$ or $F_{p^2}$.
+We will see in this chapter that there exists a correspondence in the above sense between modular IRs of the finite field analog of the so(1,4) algebra and IRs of the standard so(1,4) algebra and in Chap. \ref{AdS} the same will be shown for the so(2,3) algebra.
+At the same time, there is no natural generalization of the Poincare invariant theory to FQT.